 Lounsbrough’s music is broadly tonal and modal and often seeks to evoke nostalgia or calm beauty.
 Recent works such as REMINISCE (2014), Invocation (2016), and To the Virgin-Born (2016) stretch the bounds of traditional notation or instrumentation to achieve innovative moments and unique combination of sound.
 Believing that music can be a means through which the image of God, or his unseen attributes, are displayed, Lounsbrough strives for creative beauty and unified diversity in his writing.
 Themes of a universal longing for eternity are also a common thread.

-Stephen currently resides in Michigan with his wife, Kaitlyn, and son, Charles.
+Stephen currently resides in Michigan with his wife, Kaitlyn, and three children.